Dancin' on Air: History

-Hosts of the show included Eddie Bruce, Bill O'Brien, Chris Trane, Andy Gury, Annette Godfrey, Christy Springfield, Mike Rossi and Dave Raymond (the original Phillie Phanatic).
+Some of the Adult Hosts of the show included Eddie Bruce, Bill O'Brien, Chris Trane, Andy Gury, Annette Godfrey, Christy Springfield, Mike Rossi and Dave Raymond (the original Phillie Phanatic).
 Mike Rossi was a former dancer who transitioned to being a host and in 1986 became one of the youngest hosts of a live daily television program in American TV history.
-House dancers included Kelly Ripa and Tom Verica.
+Regular dancers included Kelly Ripa and Tom Verica.

-Performers on Dancin' On Air (and later Dance Party USA) included Madonna in 1983 (her first television appearance), Will Smith (as DJ Jazzy Jeff & The Fresh Prince), Duran Duran (with their first American TV appearances), Menudo (including a young Ricky Martin), Stevie Wonder, Nine Inch Nails, The Jets, New Edition, Sweet Sensation, LL Cool J, Exposé, Jody Watley, New Kids on the Block, and many other popular recording artists of the era.
+Performers on Dancin' On Air (some of whom also appeared on Dance Party USA during 86–87) included Madonna in 1983 (her first television appearance), Will Smith (as DJ Jazzy Jeff & The Fresh Prince), Duran Duran (with their first American TV appearances), Menudo (including a young Ricky Martin), Stevie Wonder, Nine Inch Nails, The Jets, New Edition, Sweet Sensation, LL Cool J, Exposé, Jody Watley, New Kids on the Block, and many other popular recording artists of the era.

-The show's theme song was written by Philadelphia writer/producer Dan McKeown.
-Dan was also responsible for the shows entertainment division.
+The show's theme song was written by Philadelphia writer/producer Dan McKeown and Michael Nise.
+The song was published by Nise Productions Inc. Dan was also responsible for the show's entertainment division.
 Dancin' On Air would give selected unknown bands and artists an opportunity to perform in front of millions of dedicated viewers and was responsible for launching the careers of some of today's major super stars!

 Revival

-On July 23, 2011, WPHL re-aired Dancin' On Air as part of a special marathon celebrating the show's 30th anniversary.
+On July 23, 2011, PHL-17 re-aired Dancin' On Air as part of a special marathon celebrating the show's 30th anniversary.
 During the marathon, special vignettes were featured with former regular dancers, hosts of the show, and executive producer Michael Nise sharing their memories, experiences and thoughts from the show and also talked about how the show became a major influence and how it changed their lives.

 On November 4, 2011, Mike Rossi, Princess, Jimmy Jam (James Ferguson), Andy Gury and Eddie Bruce hosted a 30th reunion dance party celebration.
+The show was rated #1 in its time slot.